Camrose man died in pain after Covenant Health hindered access to assisted-dying services, son says

 "So either it is 'in' medical assistance in dying, or it is 'out,' " she continued.
 "But if it wants to be 'out,' then it should allow others to do what it says it will not do."

 Following CBC News reports about similar patient experiences, Covenant Health is reviewing its assisted-dying policy.

 Hoffman told the legislature she expects the new policy will allow all patients to undergo MAID assessments on Covenant property.
 She said she will enact her own policy if she is not satisfied with Covenant's new one.

-Given Covenant's negative response to a video-conference assessment, a new policy alone would not necessarily have addressed the access issues that Paul Wallace said prolonged his father's suffering.
+Given Covenant's negative response to a video-conference assessment, Paul Wallace said a new policy alone would not necessarily have addressed the access issues that he feels prolonged his father's suffering.

 "I'm not confident this will be a quick solution," Wallace said.

 His father should have been able to receive the assisted death he wanted, he said.

 "My dad would have passed on his own terms, and saved four to five weeks of pain and sadness, and just having everything pulled away from you."